2021-Spring-Cohort/module-3-mastery-blog-exercise/README.md

 ## Optional Tasks:
 Try these only when the above are finished and only commit them to the repo if they work and don't break the application.
 All the above grading criteria still need to be met while you add these _**OPTIONAL**_ features.
+There is no extra credit offered by doing these tasks.
 1. Create a new form for new topics on the home page.
 2. Add a form to the `single-post-template` that allows you to add comments to a post.
 3. Add a date/time field to the `Post` POJO and post template so that you can see when a post is created.